 Brook: Long-time favorite in Western Oregon.
 Oval shaped fruit with purplish-black skin and yellow flesh.
 Larger and sweeter than Italian.
-Ripens one week earlier than Italian.
+Ripens about one week later than Italian.
 Discovered in Lafayette, Oregon (seedling of Italian).
 Introduced in 1946.

 Uses: Fresh eating, canning, jam, drying.